survivejs/webpack-book/manuscript/appendices/05_troubleshooting.md

 ## ERROR in Entry module not found

-The easiest way to end up with this error is to make an entry path point at a place that does not exist.
+You can end up with this error if you make an entry path point at a place that does not exist.
 The error message is clear in this case and tells you what path webpack fails to find.

 ## ERROR ...
 Module not found